"Where Are We Going?" is a 2014 indie film by Brotherhood Studios that attempts to be a Reconstruction of Romantic Comedy tropes.

 - Geeky Turn-On: Sidney has a shirt that says "Talk Nerdy to Me"

-- Genre Savvy: A is this, non-stop.
-However, every character displays knowledge of Romantic Comedy tropes.
+- Genre Savvy: Every character displays knowledge of Romantic Comedy tropes.

 - Heroes Want Redheads: Sidney has wonderfully red hair, and Elliott finds her absolutely beautiful.